Patient Notice - Meningitis

 Vaccinations

-We are currently awaiting updated guidance from the UK Government regarding the availability and eligibility criteria for the MenB vaccine.
+We are currently awaiting updated guidance from the UK Government regarding the availability and eligibility criteria for the MenB vaccine for anyone outside of the above groups.
 At this time, we are not offering additional MenB vaccinations.

 If you are eligible for, or have questions about, the MenACWY (Meningococcal ACWY) vaccine, please contact the practice to discuss your options.

-This guidance may change in the coming weeks, and guidance will likely come directly from the UK Government.
+This guidance may change in the coming weeks.

 Further Information